ARRIVING IN TOKYO

 JR RAIL PASS AND THE SHINKANSEN BULLET TRAIN

 If you’re planning to travel to a lot of destinations in Japan you should purchase a JR Rail Pass before you arrive in Japan as you’ll get unlimited travel on the JR network and free travel on a lot of the Shinkansen Bullet Trains.
-Prices start at about ¥38,000 for a seven day pass.
+Prices start at about ¥29,110 for an Ordinary adult seven-day pass and ¥38,880 for an adult seven-day Green Pass (First Class).
 If you’re planning on visiting other areas of Japan besides Tokyo then the Shinkansen Bullet Train (see picture above right) that travels at 240-320 km/h (150-198 mph) is the fastest and most convenient way to get there.

 JR YAMANOTE LINE